Memorable Manitobans: William Randolph Cottingham (1884-1948)

 Educator, lawyer, civil servant.

-He died of a heart attack while vacationing at Victoria, British Columbia on 11 April 1948.
+He died on 11 April 1948 while vacationing at Victoria, British Columbia.

 Birth registration, Manitoba Vital Statistics.